Streeter Blair and the Superman-Tim Club

 Tim's Rancho Adventures.
 The 26-part serial was written by Streeter

-Blair based on his own ranch experience in California.
+Blair based on his own ranch experiences in California.
 The show was produced

 by Samson R. Diamond of Frankel-Kay-Diamond, Inc. and the 15-minute episodes